-If you're looking to step up your cycling training one of the easiest methods you can use is to keep yourself in check is to monitor your heart rate.
+If you’re looking to step up your training, one of the easiest methods is to monitor your heart rate.
 But before you can start to analyse the numbers, you need a reliable computer to record those beats per minute.

 Here, we round up five of the best heart rate monitors we’ve reviewed on BikeRadar in the last few years.
 With prices ranging from below £30 (US$50) to above £250 (US$400), you can match your training needs to your budget and find the right device for you.